 But he also had a love of the English language.
-"I went to high school at King David Victory Park with [the late] Mr [Elliot] Wolf.
+"I went to high school at King David Victory Park with Mr Jeffrey Wolf.
 I came third in the English Olympiad when I was 16.
 I did English Literature and Economics at Wits."